 - FERPA Consent

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 GW may not disclose students’ education records without their consent, unless an exception applies.
-A student may provide consent for GW to disclose and discuss their education records with individuals by completing and submitting a Student Consent form.
+A student may provide consent for GW to disclose and discuss their education records with individuals by completing and submitting a Student Consent form from the Office of the Registrar website.
 FERPA consent does not automatically make an individual an authorized user; that access is separate and setup by the student in their Student Account eBill.

 - Power of Attorney